olson-sean-k/theon/README.md

 the version of a supported crate resolves to the same version for which Theon implements its traits.

-\[1\]: Because Theon is still in its initial development phase, _complete_ does not necessarily mean that all traits and features are implemented, but instead that all traits and features can be feasibly supported and are implemented for common use cases.

-\[2\]: Importantly, traits and features are not yet implemented for SIMD types like `Wec3`.
+\[1\]: Importantly, traits and features are not yet implemented for SIMD types like `Wec3`.

 ## Spatial Queries